The content interface

-content allows sharing code and data from a producer snap to one or more plugs on consumer snaps.
+content allows sharing code and data from a slot on a producer snap to one or more plugs on consumer snaps.
 It’s often used to share common themes and icons from a producer snap, for example, to many snapped applications.

 Sharing happens at the filesystem level, which means anything that can be expressed as a file can be shared.
 This includes executables, libraries and data files, but also sockets.